KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-07-21-uploading-files.md

 If the user tries to upload a file that ends with something other than `.jpg` or `.png`, then they get an error.

 Note that this only checks the filename of the file, not its actual content.
 So we're still not stopping a user from, for example, creating a `.txt` file, renaming it to be a `.jpg` file, and then uploading that.
 If we want to prevent cases like that, then we have to examine the contents of the uploaded file to make sure it contains an allowed type.
-See [here](https://stackoverflow.com/questions/4169713/how-to-check-a-uploaded-file-whether-it-is-a-image-or-other-file) for a discussion on this approach, but basically: find a library that does this for you!
+See [StackOverflow Question](https://stackoverflow.com/questions/4169713/how-to-check-a-uploaded-file-whether-it-is-a-image-or-other-file) for a discussion on this approach, but basically: find a library that does this for you!

 ## File Hosting